amarnathreddy5950/Fetch-Rewards-Coding-Exercise/README.md

-# Hello, Welcome to Fetch Rewards Coding Exercise
+# Hello, Welcome to the Fetch Rewards Coding Exercise

 Our first step is to review unstructured JSON data and diagram a new structured relational data model.
-In order to do this I represented the new data model in relational schema of the given data.
+To do this I represented the new data model in the relational schema of the given data.
-I also attached a proposed data model which I thought would be efficient for thre Receipts Data.
+I also attached a proposed data model that would be efficient for the Receipts Data.